German submarine U-141 (1940): Design

 German Type IID submarines were enlarged versions of the original Type IIs.
 U-141 had a displacement of 314 t when at the surface and 364 t while submerged.
 Officially, the standard tonnage was 250 LT, however.
 The U-boat had a total length of 43.97 m, a pressure hull length of 29.80 m, a beam of 4.92 m, a height of 8.40 m, and a draught of 3.93 m.
 The submarine was powered by two MWM RS 127 S four-stroke, six-cylinder diesel engines of 700 PS for cruising, two Siemens-Schuckert PG VV 322/36 double-acting electric motors producing a total of 410 PS for use while submerged.
 She had two shafts and two 0.85 m propellers.
 The boat was capable of operating at depths of up to 80–150 m.

 The submarine had a maximum surface speed of 12.7 kn and a maximum submerged speed of 7.4 kn.
 When submerged, the boat could operate for 35–42 nmi at 4 kn; when surfaced, she could travel 3800 nmi at 8 kn.
 U-141 was fitted with three 53.3 cm torpedo tubes at the bow, five torpedoes or up to twelve Type A torpedo mines, and a 2 cm anti-aircraft gun.
 The boat had a complement of 25.

 Operational career

 The U-boat began her operational career with a trip from Kiel to Bergen in Norway in April 1941.

 First patrol

 The submarine's first patrol commenced with her departure from Bergen on 29 April 1941.
 Her destination was Lorient in occupied France which she reached, having crossed the North Sea and made her way north of the Faroe Islands, on 11 May.
 During the voyage, she was unsuccessfully attacked by a Lockheed Hudson of No. 269 Squadron RAF west of the Outer Hebrides.

 Second patrol

 She sank Calabria on 22 June 1941 about 100 nmi northwest of the Inishull Lightship (Ireland).

 Third patrol

-She damaged Atlantic City and sank Botney on 26 July 1941, west of Bloody Foreland, (also in Ireland).
+She damaged Atlantic City and sank Botwey on 26 July 1941, west of Bloody Foreland, (also in Ireland).